mikechen66/AlexNet_TensorFlow_2/README.md

 Part Three.
 Script running procedure

-1.Enter into current directory
+1. Enter into current directory
    $ cd /home/john/Documents/Alexnet_Callback

 Anaconda defaults the pre-installed Python3 and the Ubuntu 18.04 has both Python2 and Python3.
 Therefore, users need to follow the procedures.

-2.Script running command
+2. Script running command

   In the TensorFlow 2.1.0 environment, please execute the following command in the Ubuntu terminal at the current directory.